jadedragon942/tour_of_python/README.md

 # CREDIT

-ChatGPT for giving me a nice starting point of code
+ChatGPT for giving me a nice starting point of code.

-healeycodes for the awesome sandbox implementation and logging ideas
+healeycodes for the awesome sandbox implementation and logging ideas.

-Tour of Go for the general idea to build an in-browser REPL and interactive learning playground
+Tour of Go for the general idea to build an in-browser REPL and interactive learning playground.

+Whirlwind Tour of Python for having such a permissive license.